-To refinance a VA loan, you need to get a new mortgage.
+Refinancing a Department of Veterans Affairs (VA) loan requires applying for a new mortgage.
 You replace your current VA home loan with a new loan that has better rates or better terms.
 Refinancing can lower your interest rate and monthly payments.
 It can have other benefits too!
-By refinancing, the total finance charges may be higher over the life of the loan.
+Be aware, however, that by refinancing, the total finance charges may be higher over the life of the loan.

-Many homeowners choose a VA IRRRL (which is also known as a “streamline” refinance) when they want to refinance their current VA loan with a new VA loan.
+Many homeowners choose a VA IRRRL (which is also known as a “streamline” refinance) to refinance their current VA loan with a new VA loan.
 IRRRLs are popular with VA homeowners because they are easier and faster to complete compared to other kinds of mortgage refinances.
-Current Freedom Mortgage customers can keep their remaining term the same when they refinance with us.
+If you are a current Freedom Mortgage customer, you can keep your remaining term when you refinance with us.

 To get your refinance approved, you will need to complete an application, meet your lender’s financial requirements, and pay closing costs.
 Here are answers to questions homeowners often ask about refinancing a VA loan.

 The VA wants to make sure that refinancing makes financial sense for you after you pay the fees and closing costs.
 They call this getting a "net tangible benefit."
 Significantly reducing your interest rate is one way to meet this standard.
 You will need a net tangible benefit to qualify for IRRRL refinancing.